SpecFlowOSS/SpecFlowWiki/FAQ.md

 [[SpecFlow+|http://www.specflow.org/plus/]] adds additional functionality to SpecFlow, such as a stand-alone IDE for Gherkin specifications, advanced reporting and much more.

-##How do I install SpecFlow?
-To install SpecFlow and SpecFlow+, you first need to [[install the SpecFlow Visual Studio integration|Install-IDE-Integration]].
-Once you have done this, you can then add SpecFlow to each of your projects using NuGet.
-For more details, see the [[Getting Started|http://www.specflow.org/plus/runner/getting-started/]] article.

-##What is the difference between SpecFlow and SpecFlow+?
+## What is the difference between SpecFlow and SpecFlow+?
 SpecFlow is open source and free of charge.
 It covers all your basic needs for managing and testing specifications by example.

 SpecFlow+ is a series of extensions that introduce additional features, such as a stand-alone IDE for Gherkin specifications, advanced reporting, specify and execute Gherkin in Excel, execute tests in multiple threads, and define complex filters to determine which tests to run.